SEMINOLE YOUTH SOCCER

-Game Times/Length: This Division is designed for boys and girls who are 14 to 18 years old on September 1, 2016.
-Games will be played on Saturdays at 4:00 p.m. or 5:00 p.m.
-Games will be played in two 40-minute halves.
-There will be a ten-minute break between the two halves.
-If the weather dictates, there will be a 1 minute water break around the 20 minute mark of each half.
+Game Times/Length: This Division is designed for boys and girls who are 14 to 18 years old on September 1, 2017.
+Games will be played on Saturdays at various times.
+Games will be played in two 35-minute halves.
+There will be a five-minute break between the two halves.
+If the weather dictates, there will be a 1 minute water break around the 17 minute mark of each half.
 We will use a running clock, so the clock should not stop during the game.
 Games will be stopped when they reach the time for the next set of games to start.

-Number of Players: There will be 18 players assigned to each team, unless the coach asks for an additional player.
-Eleven players will be on the field at any given time.
-This means ten field players and one goalie.
-You must have at least 9 players to play a game.
+Number of Players: There will be up to 14 players assigned to each team, unless the coach asks for an additional player.
+Seven players will be on the field at any given time.
+This means six field players and one goalie.
 Players from another team that are registered with the league may be used by any team that is short players.

 League Rules of Play:

 - All players will receive an equal amount of playing time, regardless of the player’s ability to make it to practice.